Go To Top Go Up Go Back Go Forward

 After the factoring process, you may call FMSIGT to obtain information about the matrix factors.
 NUMSCG provides the number of sign changes on the diagonal and NPIVOT provides the number of equations pivoted for SLAB matrices.

-You may also call FMSRGT to find You may find out information about how the matrix filled in during the factoring process from ATERMS, which lists the total number of terms in the matrix, AZEROS, which lists the number zero terms in the unfactored matrix and FZEROS which lists the number of zero terms in the factored matrix.
+You may also call FMSRGT to find out information about how the matrix filled in during the factoring process.
+ATERMS lists the total number of terms in the matrix, AZEROS lists the number zero terms in the unfactored matrix and FZEROS lists the number of zero terms in the factored matrix.

 During factoring the parallel processes must synchronize as they compute terms around the diagonal.
 The IPOLLD parameter selects between event flags and spin-locks for this synchronization.
 It is strongly recommended that you leave this parameter at the default value.